Cool Rare Animals likes to research and write about different species and animal husbandry.

-Vitamins and minerals from the fruits, vegetables and an assortment of foods are welcome as well.
+Vitamins and minerals from fruits, vegetables and other foods are helpful as well.
 A few hamster experts believe that pre-mixed hamster food is low in protein.
 If you feed this to your pet, supplement protein intake by giving mealworms, cat food, cheese or hard-boiled eggs.
 Adding small bits of scrambled eggs or cooked chicken will also help to ensure proper protein intake.

-- Tip: To keep hamsters healthy, avoid giving them food that can harm them.
+Tip: To keep hamsters healthy, avoid giving them food that can harm them.
 Avoid seeds that have husks.
-The husks are sharp and can hurt the delicate lining of the hamster's cheek pouch.
+The husks are sharp and can hurt the delicate lining of the hamster's cheek pouches.

 3. Avoid High-Moisture Foods

-Foods that contain high moisture content are also discouraged like lettuce and cucumbers.
+Foods that contain high moisture content (like lettuce and cucumbers) are also discouraged.
 Some owners make the mistake of giving these to their pets, thinking the crunch and the moisture will be good for their hamsters.
 These foods have a laxative effect on hamsters.
 That means these foods promote defecation, and at times, diarrhea.

 4. Provide Fresh Drinking Water